Kumail00Alawa/SIC_Capstone_Heros/README.md

 ## Installation instructions
 Note: Only use the first two commands once as explained in the live session.

-Clone the Github repo using the following command
+1. Clone the GitHub repo using the following command
 ```
 git clone https://github.com/Kumail00Alawa/SIC_Capstone_Heros.git
 ```

-Get into the new directory
+2. Get into the new directory
 ```
 cd SIC_Capstone_Heros
 ```

-Make sure that the code you have is up-to-date with others
+3. Make sure that the code you have is up-to-date with others
 ```
 git pull origin main
 ```